Romanization of Chinese: Latinxua Sin Wenz

 In 1944 the latinization movement was officially curtailed in the communist-controlled areas [of China] on the pretext that there were insufficient trained cadres capable of teaching the system.
 It is more likely that, as the communists prepared to take power in a much wider territory, they had second thoughts about the rhetoric that surrounded the latinization movement; in order to obtain the maximum popular support, they withdrew support from a movement that deeply offended many supporters of the traditional writing system.

+In 2002, Zhou Youguang claimed that Joseph Stalin persuaded Mao Zedong against the complete romanization of Chinese during Mao's visit to Moscow in December 1949.

 Hanyu Pinyin

 In October 1949, the Association for Reforming the Chinese Written Language was established.
-Wu Yuzhang (one of the creators of Latinxua Sinwenz) was appointed Chairman.
+Wu Yuzhang (one of the creators of Latinxua Sinwenz) was appointed chairman.
 All of the members of its initial governing body belonged to either the Latinxua Sinwenz movement (Ni Haishu (倪海曙), Lin Handa (林汉达), etc.) or the Gwoyeu Romatzyh movement (Li Jinxi (黎锦熙), Luo Changpei, etc.).
 For the most part, they were also highly trained linguists.
 Their first directive (1949–1952) was to take "the phonetic project adopting the Latin alphabet" as "the main object of [their] research"; linguist Zhou Youguang was put in charge of this branch of the committee.

-In a speech delivered on 10 January 1958, Zhou Enlai observed that the Committee had spent three years attempting to create a non-Latin Chinese phonetic alphabet (they had also attempted to adapt Zhuyin Fuhao) but "no satisfactory result could be obtained" and "the Latin alphabet was then adopted".
+In a speech delivered on 10 January 1958, Zhou Enlai observed that the committee had spent three years attempting to create a non-Latin Chinese phonetic alphabet (they had also attempted to adapt Zhuyin Fuhao) but "no satisfactory result could be obtained" and "the Latin alphabet was then adopted".
 He also emphatically stated:

 The development of the Pinyin (汉语拼音 (hànyǔ pīnyīn, Chinese Phonetic Writing)) system was a complex process involving decisions on many difficult issues, such as: